Top of page Skip to main content

 When working at Treasury you will see first-hand how valuing our staff’s different perspectives, experiences, backgrounds and skills enable us to better achieve our department’s goals.

-We strongly believe that diversity in our teams further enhances our creativity, innovation and improves problem solving.
+We strongly believe that diversity in our teams improves our creativity, innovation and problem solving.

 Inclusion and diversity commitment